How to enter your opening balances for limited companies and LLPs

 Any reserves of retained profits your business has built up over the years need to go in as a credit to account code ‘968 - Profit and Loss’.
 If the business is carrying a reserve of losses in its accounts as at its FreeAgent start date, that would be entered as a debit entry to account code ‘968 - Profit and Loss’.

-If you have a limited company and need to enter a brought-forward loss for tax purposes, find out how to how to enter brought forward figures in FreeAgent.
+If you have a limited company and need to enter a brought-forward loss for tax purposes, find out how to enter brought forward tax figures in FreeAgent.

 Editing your opening balances